altmattr/mq-magic/stem_club/facilitator.md

 Students will not be programming in p5.js or ml5.js or really anything at all in this workshop.
 We provide this video as our best introduction to teachable machine itself.

+## Building Models

+Students might make a machine that doesn't have a "nothing" category.
+You should encourage them to add one.

 ## Firmware and Power

 In the next session after this one, ask students for the times they got - plot them on a chart!